 Sulfur is also a mild antifungal that may slow the growth rate of Malassezia on the forehead.
 If the scent doesn’t bother you too much, definitely give sulfur a try!

-Caprylic Acid is a powerful antifungal when used correctly.
 Look for Pure C8 Caprylic Acid M.C.T.
 (Medium Chain Triglycerides).
 C10 MCT is less effective, and C12 MCT will make fungal acne worse.
-Can be mixed in with your moisturizer or used as an oil cleanser to remove sunscreen and makeup, it can also be applied directly to the fungus acne on your forehead.

-Tea tree oil is a natural topical antiseptic and antifungal treatment and should only be used topically.
-Look for Tea Tree Oil (Melaleuca Alternifolia), in addition, Tea Tree Oil can be very irritating, so it needs to be diluted to at least 1% concentration or less to avoid skin irritation.
-For added antifungal benefits try diluting with M.C.T.
-Oil.
+Tea tree oil is a natural antifungal and fungal acne treatment that should only be used topically.
+Look for Tea Tree Oil (Melaleuca Alternifolia).
+In addition, Tea Tree Oil can be very irritating, so it needs to be diluted to at least 1% concentration or less to avoid skin irritation.

 Honey, in general, is considered to have antifungal properties.
 A 2001 study published in the European Journal of Medical Research found that Manuka Honey is an effective treatment for seborrheic dermatitis, a skin condition that is similar to fungal acne and is also caused by Malassezia yeast.